jeremyButtler/freezeTB/config-commands.md

   does not convert the score to the percent error and then back.
 It is often to optimistic.

-`-min-meanian-q 7`: minimum median read quality score to keep a read.
+`-min-median-q 7`: minimum median read quality score to keep a read.
 This median has the same issue as the `-min-mean-q`.